matuteiglesias/journal/content/Other/2025-05-26_Explored_Relational_Dynamics_and_Strategic_Network.md

 - **Liberating Your Trajectory**: Developed a framework for personal network renewal and contact management.

 ### Achievements
-- Developed multiple frameworks and concepts for relational games and strategic networking.
+- Developed multiple frameworks and concepts for relational games and strategic [[networking]].
 - Enhanced understanding of power dynamics and strategic relational networks.

 ### Pending Tasks